Universal files lawsuit against "Fifty Shades" porn "rip-off"

 Calling one of the adult movie adaptations of the British novel "a rip-off plain and simple," Universal's lawsuit seeks to stop sales of copycat porn movies and to recoup any profits they earn.

 "Fifty Shades of Grey" by E.L.
 James and its two sequels have sold more than 40 million copies since first being published in 2011.
-Universal bought the rights for a film adaptation earlier this year for a reported $5 million.
+Universal bought the rights for a film adaptation earlier this year for a reported $5 million (3.1 million pounds).

 The suit was filed jointly in federal court in California on Tuesday by Universal and James's British company which owns the copyright to the novels.